Aaron-Bopp/TIM/40_Evergreens/Your anxiety knows your insecurities better than you do.md

 and [[Our brain actively inhibits us from processing repressed emotions]]
 %%

-For example, because [[Trans children will repress their dysphoria if they have been effectively taught it is unacceptable]] [[transgender|trans]] children will often have lots of untraceable anxiety.
+For example, because [[Trans children will repress their dysphoria if they have been effectively taught it is unacceptable]] [[Transgender people|trans]] children will often have lots of untraceable anxiety.

 ##### Cause:: false view of reality